0xGunrunner/Get-RBCD-Threaded-py/README.md

 - **Netflow analysis** — Large volumes of LDAP queries to a single host
 - **Honeypot accounts** — Computer objects with deliberately weak DACLs; monitor for modifications to `msDS-AllowedToActOnBehalfOfOtherIdentity`

+## ⚠️ Legal Disclaimer & Responsible Use

+### Intended Use

+This tool is intended **exclusively** for:

+- **Authorized penetration testing** — with explicit written permission from the system owner
+- **Red team engagements** — conducted under a signed Rules of Engagement (RoE)
+- **Security research and education** — in lab environments you own or control
+- **Defensive security** — identifying and remediating RBCD misconfigurations in your own environment

+### What This Tool Does NOT Do

+This is a **read-only enumeration tool**.
+It performs standard LDAP queries only.
+It does **not**:

+- Exploit any vulnerability
+- Modify any Active Directory object or attribute
+- Write to `msDS-AllowedToActOnBehalfOfOtherIdentity`
+- Perform any RBCD attack, S4U2Self/S4U2Proxy, or DCSync
+- Create, delete, or alter accounts, groups, or permissions

+### Legal Considerations

+Unauthorized access to computer systems is a criminal offense in virtually every jurisdiction.
+Relevant laws include but are not limited to:

+- **United States**: Computer Fraud and Abuse Act (CFAA), 18 U.S.C. § 1030
+- **European Union**: Directive 2013/40/EU on attacks against information systems
+- **United Kingdom**: Computer Misuse Act 1990
+- **Vietnam**: Law on Cybersecurity (No. 24/2018/QH14) and the Penal Code (Articles 286-289 on computer-related offenses)
+- **International**: Budapest Convention on Cybercrime

+The legality of possessing, distributing, or using security testing tools varies by jurisdiction and may depend on intent, authorization, and context.
+This tool is published in good faith for legitimate security purposes, similar to widely-used open-source tools such as Nmap, BloodHound, and Impacket.
+The author makes no legal representations about the permissibility of this tool in any specific jurisdiction.

+**You are solely responsible for ensuring your use of this tool complies with all applicable laws and regulations in your jurisdiction.**

+### No Warranty

+This software is provided "as is" without warranty of any kind.
+The author is not responsible for any damages, legal consequences, or misuse arising from the use of this tool.
+See [LICENSE](LICENSE) for full terms.

+For the complete disclaimer, see [DISCLAIMER.md](DISCLAIMER.md).

 ## Credits